CyrilLagger/scAgeCom/README.md

     * do test with another file, e.g. from Calico
     * add more test related to LR_score cutoff
     * clarify how test_3 can help us to justify our choice of parameters
-    * clarify the origin of the strang cases whith very low distribution means
+    * clarify the origin of the strange cases whith very low distribution means